Frequently Asked Questions

 Different RAQC programs provide grants for local governments, small businesses, and individuals to replace gas and diesel powered equipment with electric alternatives.
 View our programs to see what is available in your community.

-And finally, this local government toolbox will be continuously updated and maintained to provide strategies, grant opportunities, and resources for communities in the Front Range.
+And finally, these local government resources will be continuously updated and maintained to provide strategies, grant opportunities, and resources for communities in the Front Range.
 If you are a local government staffer or elected official, reach out to RAQC experts if you are interested in creating unique solutions to reduce air pollution in your community.